artemiomorales/gutenberg-interactive-fiction-engine/README.md

 ## Installation

-You can find a ZIP file containing a Wordpress plugin to upload under [Releases](https://github.com/artemiomorales/gutenberg-interactive-fiction-engine/releases/)  in this repository.
+You can find a ZIP file containing a WordPress plugin to upload under [Releases](https://github.com/artemiomorales/gutenberg-interactive-fiction-engine/releases/)  in this repository.
 Activating this plugin will give you access to the `Interactive Fiction Engine - Choice` block.

 You can also build the plugin yourself using the Development instructions below.